 Note: the darker the state - the higher labour resilience it has.
 Several separated countries' parts are omitted.
 All maps represent countries as delineated by the U.N.
-Countries are grouped into five categories based their relative GLRI performance within region. highest performing countries (above the 80th percentile) are in Group 1, while the lowest (below the 20th percentile) are in Group 5.
-Groups are color-coded from dark to light blue, with darker shades representing GLRI stronger performers.
+Countries are grouped into five categories based on their relative GLRI performance within their region.
+The highest-performing countries (above the 80th percentile) are in Group 1, while the lowest (below the 20th percentile) are in Group 5.
+Groups are color-coded from dark to light blue, with darker shades representing stronger GLRI performers.